AdobeDocs/analytics.en/help/implement/vars/functions/doplugins.md

 * All page view (`t`) calls
 * All link tracking (`tl`) calls, including automatic download links and exit links

-Use the `doPlugins` variable to call plugin code and set final variable values just before an image request is compiled and sent to Adobe.
+Use the `doPlugins` variable to call plug-in code and set final variable values just before an image request is compiled and sent to Adobe.

-## Plugins in Adobe Experience Platform Launch
+## Plug-ins in Adobe Experience Platform Launch

 There is not a dedicated field in Launch to use this variable.
 Use the custom code editor, following AppMeasurement syntax.